 Journal of Neurologic Physical Therapy

-Buster, Thad; Burnfield, Judith; Taylor, Adam P.; and Stergiou, Nicholas, "Lower Extremity Kinematics During Walking and Elliptical Training in Individuals With and Without Traumatic Brain Injury" (2013).
+Buster, Thad; Burnfield, Judith; Taylor, Adam P.; and Stergiou, Nikolaos, "Lower Extremity Kinematics During Walking and Elliptical Training in Individuals With and Without Traumatic Brain Injury" (2013).
 Journal Articles.
 35.